ungarj/mapchete/doc/source/tiling.rst

 on WGS84_ (``geodetic``).
 For the tiles within these projections, a tiling scheme based on the WMTS_-tiling is used.

+It is also possible to configure a fully custom tile pyramid with a custom coordinate reference system.

 .. _`Web Mercator`: https://epsg.io/3857
 .. _WGS84: https://epsg.io/4326
 .. _WMTS: https://en.wikipedia.org/wiki/Web_Map_Tile_Service